-Calm Down, Dear: a festival of feminism (annually, 2013-18), the UK’s only festival of innovative feminist performance.
-Inaugural event featured Bridget Christie’s award-winning A Bic for Her and Louise Orwin’s Pretty Ugly, an electrifying documentary-theatre project developed at CPT and featured extensively in the global media throughout its run.
-Subsequent festivals headlined by e.g. Sh!t Theatre’s hit Women’s Hour, Racheal Ofori’s So Many Reasons, Fuel Theatre’s ‘live performance garden’ event Phenomenal People
+– Calm Down, Dear: a festival of feminism (annually, 2013-19), the UK’s only festival of innovative feminist performance.
+The inaugural event featured Bridget Christie’s award-winning A Bic for Her and Louise Orwin’s Pretty Ugly.
+Subsequent festivals have been headlined by artists including Sh!t Theatre, Charlotte Josephine, Racheal Ofori, Fuel Theatre and more.

-    – Licensed to Ill – our co-production, with Adam El Hagar and Simon Maeder, of the Beastie Boys-themed hiphop theatre event sold out over four weeks in December 2015
+– Licensed to Ill – our co-production, with Adam El Hagar and Simon Maeder, of the smash-hit Beastie Boys-themed hiphop theatre event